 If you live in a rural area, mental health services and support may be more spread out.
-Your nearest local Mind should be able to suggest the most convenient peer support options.
+Your nearest local Mind should be able to suggest the most convenient options.

-The growth of online peer support services such as Elefriends or Friends in Need, can be particularly useful if you live in a rural area and struggle to find people who understand your experiences.
+Online support services like Mind's Elefriends can also be useful if you live in a rural area and struggle to find people who understand your experiences.

 The stories shared were a personal revelation.
 Behaviours and thoughts I had kept secret and hidden for years were being mirrored by the words of others.